shashigataum/apnacollegename/README.md

 # apnacollegename
-This is a Git Repository
+This is a  Git Repository class.